What is a database transaction?

 UPDATE users SET username = 'johndoe' WHERE name = 'John Doe';

-If you wrap the above operations into a transaction, then the database would guarantee that either all three operations succeed or none of them do.
+Then the database would guarantee that either all three operations succeed or none of them does.
 So if the first two operations succeed, but the third doesn’t, the database will roll back all the operations.